© Copyright Solvents Australia 2011

 systems.
 As such, the original oil should be replaced with POE when

-retrofitting to R-404A, and the presence of the old oil should be
+retrofitting to R-404A, and the presence of the old oil should be reduced

-result in inadequate oil return or other system problems.
+inadequate oil return or other system problems.

 Charging: